Mexico Restricted Zone Explained: Foreign Property Rules

 “Will Mexico ban foreigners?”

-Historical context: why 50 km and 100 km
+What should buyers verify on historical context: why 50 km and 100 km?

 Constitutional buffers reflected post-revolution national security concerns when coastal and border lands carried strategic weight, but mass tourism development in Cancún (1970s onward) and Los Cabos (1990s onward) created foreign investment demand precisely inside restricted zones.
 Rather than pursue politically difficult constitutional amendments, Mexico created fideicomiso as a pragmatic compromise through Foreign Investment Law.

-The buffers were drawn when coastal and border land carried strategic national security weight.
+The buffers, 50 kilometres from any of Mexico’s approximately 9,330 km of coastline and 100 kilometres from 3,155 km of northern border, were drawn when coastal and border land carried strategic national security weight.
 Mass tourism in Cancún (1970s onward) and Los Cabos (1990s onward) created foreign demand precisely inside the restricted band.
 Constitutional amendment was politically heavy; fideicomiso became the pragmatic release valve under the Ley de Inversión Extranjera.

 Major border cities including Tijuana, Mexicali, Ciudad Juárez, Nogales, and Tapachula fall within 100-kilometer restricted zones requiring fideicomiso for foreign residential purchases.
 Border-zone purchases follow identical bank trust structures as coastal markets but serve different tourism and investment theses.
 Distance from borders, not beaches, determines zone status in these locations.